typhonius/acquia_cli/README.md

 # Add a record for www.foobar.com to point to 127.0.0.1 in Cloudflare.
 ./bin/acquiacli cf:add foobar.com A www 127.0.0.1
 ````

+## Command Parameters
+If a command takes an application UUID as a parameter, it can be provided in one of two manners:
+* The Acquia internal hosting ID e.g. prod:acquia
+* The application UUID

+Environment parameters take the label name of the environment e.g. dev

+All other parameters are currently provided in the UUID form, including but not limited to:
+* Role ID
+* Team ID
+* Organization ID

 ## Creating a Phar
 A phar archive can be created to run Acquia Cli instead of utilising the entire codebase.
 Because some of Acquia Cli relies on user configuration of email/password, it is currently most appropriate to allow users to generate their own phar files inclusive of their own configuration.